khvan84/jira-bad-practice/Readme.md

 Tool used for creating infrastructure : <b>Terraform</b>

-3 modules: Root module (Public network and it's components), VPC module and Database Module containing Database and all Private network components(such as - SG, RT, private subnets etc)
+3 modules: Root module (Public network, Wordpress Front/Backend), VPC module and Database Module containing Database and all Private network components(such as - SG, RT, private subnets etc)
 The purpose is to seperate the Database infrastructure apart from the public

 Some key components used: Database Subnet group(3 private subnets), DB SG has security ingress/egress rule targeting EC2 SG : port 3306 (255.255.255.255/32).